The Cheetah

 do you care?

-By creating protected spaces in the Cheetah's original territory we can cultivate a separate and increasingly diverse gene pool across the Earth, promoting diversity among the species and reducing the rate of disorder or disease.
+By creating protected spaces in the Cheetah's original territory we can cultivate a separate and increasingly diverse gene pool across the Earth, promoting health among the remaining Cheetah populations.

-To sustain continued and existing conservation efforts as well as the monitoring and expansion of protected areas we need major public support for this work.
+To sustain continued and existing conservation efforts as well as the monitoring and expansion of protected areas, we need collective public action.

 Protection of Earth is protection of nature, the animals and life itself.

-This support depends entirely upon those who care.
+This support depends upon those who actively care.

 the Caring act